secretuniversity/secret-counter-vuejs-box/README.md

 ## Getting Started

-To get started with this `Secret Box` you can either open it in the Gitpod developer sandbox, or setup your local environment.
-The Gitpod workspace will save you time, as a lot of the heavy lifting, such as pulling the `LocalSecret` docker image and installation of `Rust` and `cargo`, are completed for you in a pre-build task.
+To get started with this `Secret Box` you can either open it in Gitpod, or setup your local environment.
+The Gitpod workspace will save you time, as a lot of the heavy lifting, such as pulling the `LocalSecret` docker image, installing `Rust`, `cargo` and other tools, and deploying the secret contract are completed for you in a pre-build task.

+Gitpod also starts the `LocalSecret` blockchain and launches the frontend using _Vite_.

 Once you're environment is ready to go, use this [guide](/app/tutorial/guide.md) to view the tutorial and complete the Secret Box code!